 I remember the childhood days when I used to sleep in my mother’s lap.
-She would sing some sweet lullaby and I would go in some different horizon for hours.
+She would sing some sweet lullaby and I would go on some different horizon for hours.
 But here, I was lost in the lap of Mother Nature.
-And sound of insects, the chirr was nothing less than any lullaby.
+And the sound of insects, the chirr was nothing less than any lullaby.
 The ambient sound was so soothing.
 And the cold night, with natural purity, the blue night started to get darker with time.
 I was waiting for the morning in Tosh.
 I was waiting for my best memories in Tosh.

 In the previous post, you came to know about the day we spent in Tosh.
-We talked with the café owner of Blue Heaven and got ourselves café’s dining hall for sleeping.
+We talked with the café owner of Blue Heaven and got ourselves the café’s dining hall for sleeping.
 We were given blankets and then I didn’t know when the sleep hit my eyes and I lost in dreams.
 But yes it took a long time.
 The morning in Tosh was on its way with many beautiful memories.

 Morning in Tosh

 I have always wondered what if I spend a day in the jungle, with no one around, with no sign of human being, just me and the holy nature.
 But so far, this hasn’t been a truth.
 But this place is the same as I have imagined.
 This place somehow gave real ground to my imaginations.
-Imagination like a poet, imagination like an artist, this place has served as a beautiful memory to be cherished throughout the life.
+Imagination like a poet, imagination like an artist, this place has served as a beautiful memory to be cherished throughout life.
 As I told you earlier, I wanted to travel alone to this place, but it somehow didn’t work out.
 But yes, I got to enjoy a lot with the people I met on the way.
 It’s like a lonely road and people are ready to hug you.
-However, travelling solo this way is still a desire which I need to accomplish.
+However, traveling solo this way is still a desire which I need to accomplish.

 I spent around twenty minutes sitting there alone, lost in the tranquility of morning in Tosh, wandering in the imaginations.
-The people who stayed there in the rooms, were packing their bags, must be planning for trekking to Kheer Ganga.
-There was a water fall near to the place.
+The people who stayed there in the rooms were packing their bags, must be planning for trekking to Kheer Ganga.
+There was a waterfall near the place.
 It was so captivating that I just wanted to go there and explore its depth and beauty.
 Had I been alone, I would have reached there by the time.
 After half an hour, everyone got up and came on the roof.
-There were chairs and table.
+There were chairs and a table.
 And we sat there and started talking about our schedule of the day.
 I wanted to go trekking but none was ready to go.
 Thus, I had to drop the plan.
-We finally decided that on the way, we would stop at Kasol for some time and then we would head straight to our Hotel in Jari.
+We finally decided that on the way, we would stop at Kasol for some time, and then we would head straight to our Hotel in Jari.
 Kasol was my fantasy and I wanted to go there at any cost.
 So, we collected our belongings from here and left for our next destination.
 The morning in Tosh was like a newly married bride with all the beauty on its fresh face.

 While we were on our way back to the place from where we could get cabs to Jari, I came across the real village life.
-Though I too have spent years in village, but this one was very different.
+Though I too have spent years in the village, this one was very different.
 I saw women working in the farms with buckets on their backs and men going for work.
 I saw mules carrying the loads.
 While we were passing through a narrow street, I saw a small school.
 There must be around fifty students.
 From there, we were to head to Barshaini, and from there to our hotel in Jari.